Skip to main content

 To ensure we can keep within the new quota, we will be making some significant changes to our service, including eliminating Google Photos and setting individual quotas for Google Drive.
 Most of the Google storage space is currently consumed by non-Google file types (e.g., Microsoft documents, PDFs, videos, photos, etc.).
 In the coming weeks and months, OIT will directly email users of Google Photos, Google Drive, and Shared Drives to provide guidance on how to download and relocate the files you wish to keep and how to best utilize OIT's recommended storage options.

-Files that are owned by ineligible users (former employees, alumni, students that left CU Boulder and retirees) will be deleted on June 14, 2023.
-To ensure you don’t lose any important files that were owned by these individuals, please review your Google Drive and make copies of the files before June 14.
+Files that are owned by ineligible users (former employees, alumni, students that left CU Boulder and retirees) are deleted on a rolling basis.
+To ensure you don’t lose any important files that were owned by these individuals, please review your Google Drive and make copies of the files on a regular basis.
 OIT recommends several steps to review your data including

 1. Review Recent files and folders to save your most used documents.